On this page

 If you leave Australia for more than 26 weeks, the amount of Age Pension you receive will depend on how long you were an Australian resident between the ages of 16 and the date you reached your Age Pension age.
 The amount generally won’t change if you were an Australian resident for 35 years or more, regardless of whether you worked or paid tax during that time.
 If you were an Australian resident for a shorter period, your Age Pension payment will be reduced proportionally.

 This 35-year Australian residency period was increased from 25 years on 1 July 2014, except if you were living in Greece or New Zealand (where special age pension arrangements apply).
 However, if you were living in another country prior to 1 July 2014 and have continued to do so, you still qualify for the 25-year Australian residency rule.

 It should be noted that if you return to Australia for longer than 26 weeks and leave again, the current 35-year residency period will apply.

 Residency requirements are just one of the criteria you must meet to be eligible for an Australian Age Pension.
 The others are age eligibility and the passing of both income and assets tests.
-You can still be eligible to claim an Australian Age Pension if you move overseas, provided you satisfy specific conditions.
-You must inform the Department of Human Services via Centrelink if you’re receiving the Age Pension and you move overseas for longer than six weeks, as this could have an impact on your entitlements.
+You can still be eligible to claim an Australian Age Pension if you move overseas, provided you satisfy certain conditions.
+You must inform the Department of Human Services via Centrelink if you’re receiving the Age Pension and you go overseas for longer than six weeks, as this could have an impact on your entitlements.